tfabris/BlueGigaEmpeg/README.md

 Connect external hardware connections
 ==============================================================================
-Do not connect the BlueGigaEmpeg module to the empeg car's tuner connector unless the I2S wiring modification, described elsewhere in this document, has been completed.
+Do not connect the BlueGigaEmpeg module to the empeg car's tuner connector until after completing the step in this document titled "Modify empeg Car interior for I2S digital audio connection".
+Damage may occur if these instructions are not followed.

 If the I2S wiring modification has been completed, connect the tuner module connector from the empeg Car player docking sled to the tuner connector on the